TobiasKozel/VAE/scripts/README.md

 # unpack_sofa.py
 Uses pysofaconventions to open up sofa HRTF files and decode them to a simpler format so we don't need to bring in a new depency for loading HRTF files.

+# generate_pimpl.py
+Reads vae::core::Engine and extracts all functions marked with _VAE_PUBLIC_API and generates a the vae::EnginePimpl class.